puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

     vim lamp/manifests/init.pp

-We've already done the bulk of the work work in our components, so this one will be pretty simple.
+We've already done the bulk of the work in our components, so this one will be pretty simple.
 The syntax for an application is similar to that of a class or defined resource type.
 The only difference is that we use the `application` keyword instead of `define` or `class`.